 – Abs if you want (but who likes working abs?)

 In that full-body workout, I’ve included a few exercises for each part of the body.
-Usually you do 3-4 sets of 10-15 reps each.
+Usually I do 3-4 sets of 10-15 reps each.
 Pinterest has some great circuit-style workouts to get your heart rate up and your muscles burning.

 If you’re looking for more bodyweight exercises, some of my favorite include: